incbee/DMLocalizedNibBundle/README.md

 - columns in `NSTableView` and `NSOutlineView`
 - display patterns (`%{value1}`, `%{value2}`, ...) in `NSTextField` strings

+## System requirements

+I've tested the code on the Mac OS X 10.10 SDK.

+It should run fine on the 10.8 SDK too, though I haven't tested this.

+If you need 10.7 compatibility checkout the tag `10.7-compatibility`.

 ## How to use

 ### Xcode 4